The Living Bone Paradox: Why We Consume the "Speed of Growth"

 The Analogy: The Construction Site vs. The Furniture

 Imagine you want to build a house.
-You have two options for materials:
+You have two options for what you bring in:

 Consuming "Potential" as a Nutrient